 And perhaps most importantly, BlueVine is often able to fund applications as quickly as one day.
 So, if you’re working with less time in business than most lenders require, then BlueVine could be your most accessible alternative to business payday loans.

 Finally, if you know that a short-term line of credit is the right move for your business, then we suggest you look into the alternative lender Kabbage.
 Kabbage lines of credit offer credit limits from $2,000 to $150,000 with repayment terms of six, 12, or 18 months.

 Kabbage is an outlier in the short-term funding space not only because of their unique front-loaded interest structure but also because of their monthly repayment schedule—almost all other short-term lenders will require either weekly or daily repayment.

 Additionally, Kabbage will be a top alternative to business payday loans because of the accessible funding they offer.
-To be eligible for a business line of credit of less than $100,000, you’ll simply need revenue of $50,000 a year or $4,200 a month, and a year in business.
+To be eligible for a business line of credit, you’ll simply need revenue of $50,000 a year or $4,200 a month, a year in business, and a minimum credit score of 640.
 If you qualify, then Kabbage can fund your business in under a day.